Cybercalf/2Mode-FlappyBird/README.md

 ## Preface

-Please note that the part of code about DQN in this project is copied **completely** from [the project from xmfbit](https://github.com/xmfbit/DQN-FlappyBird) currently.
+Please note that the part of code about DQN in this project heavily references [the project from xmfbit](https://github.com/xmfbit/DQN-FlappyBird) currently.

 Here are the versions of some of the dependencies I used: